alexisforestier/H5temperature/README.md

 ## Future improvements

+* Export Wien and Two-color data as ASCII.
+* Save and load sessions.
-* Export the results of the fits.
+* Export results of all fits for the whole session...
-* Unique set of parameters for each temperature data.
-* Capability to save and load sessions.
 * Recursively locate temperature data from any HDF5 file in the arborescence?
 * Ability to load txt files from other sources than ESRF h5 data.
-* Ability to export data as txt for further analysis/plot...
-* Ability to add a constant background in Planck fits?